 The distinction between hesitation and actually attacking, meanwhile, can have combat significance in any game and might interest any GM, even when otherwise playing by stock rules.

-I find the rule fun, especially with the “useful hesitation” option.
+I find the rule fun, especially with the “Biding your time…” option.
 It’s great for encouraging the Committed Attack option; just as the name suggests, commitment to the attack is the only way to be sure your fighter doesn’t choke!

 Your playtest comments are greatly welcomed!

 1. The little bit about Committed or All-Out Attack is important, solving the matter of fighters who shouldn’t hesitate.
-The above-mentioned Ogre, zombie, and frantic hero would all use Committed or All-Out Attacks, not cautious, semi-defensive regular or Defensive Attacks.
-The same goes for any PC who insists, “When I say I attack, I attack!”
+The above-mentioned ogre, zombie, and frantic hero would all use Committed Attack or All-Out Attack, not cautious, semi-defensive regular Attack or Defensive Attack.
+So would any PC who insists, “When I say I attack, I attack!”